 ICT Security Standards Roadmap and Security Compendium (including a list of ITU-T approved security definitions) are continuously updated.

-The fifth edition of the Security Manual has been published and 6th edition is under development as Technical Report - Security in telecommunications and information technology – An overview of issues and the deployment of existing ITU-T Recommendations for secure telecommunications.
+The sixth edition of the Security manual was finished in September 2015 as a Technical Report - Security in telecommunications and information technology – An overview of issues and the deployment of existing ITU-T Recommendations for secure telecommunications.

 Action Item 50-08: TSB